Plant with Purpose

 Plant With Purpose (formerly known as Floresta) is a Christian nonprofit organization that works in developing countries around the world with the goal of improving the quality of the lives of people living in extreme rural poverty.
 Plant With Purpose uses a transformational development approach that brings together environmental restoration, economic empowerment, and spiritual renewal.
 Plant With Purpose currently works in more than 1,100 communities in eight countries across Africa, the Caribbean, Latin America, and Southeast Asia.

 History

 Plant With Purpose was founded in 1984 under the original name Floresta.
-Tom Woodard and his colleagues had traveled to the Dominican Republic to volunteer with an agency doing relief work.
-It became clear to Woodard that food aid alone would not solve long-term problems caused by deforestation and desperate farming practices that depleted the soil.
+Tom Woodard and his colleagues had travelled to the Dominican Republic to volunteer with an agency doing relief work.
+According to Woodard, food aid alone would not solve long-term problems caused by deforestation and desperate farming practices that depleted the soil.
 He realized that farmers needed sustainable methods to meet their immediate needs while also working toward long-term restoration of the land.
 In response, Woodard developed Floresta to meet the environmental, economic, and spiritual needs of rural communities in the Dominican Republic.
 Today, Plant With Purpose operates in the Democratic Republic of the Congo, the Dominican Republic, Ethiopia, Burundi, Haiti, Mexico, Tanzania, and Thailand.